 Highlight relevant skills

 You shouldn’t have one resume that you blindly submit for every role.
 A smart job seeker will tweak their resume to speak directly to the specific role for which they are applying.
 If you have the advantage of knowing what skills are required, and you have that relevant experience, make sure those terms are front and center on your resume.

 It’s easy to get caught up in the details of a resume.
 They are important, yes, but don’t spend three hours agonizing over your font choice while neglecting to put that same energy into your content.
 The meat of your resume is far more important than the bones.
 Real estate is limited, and you need to make every word count.
 Before anything is included on your resume, ask yourself if it’s really necessary.
 Is there a most descriptive or active term you could use?
 To start, objective statements and “references available upon request” should be some of the first things to cut.

 Neat, clean, and dare we say, boring?
 When it comes to format, less is more.
 You don’t want anything to distract your reader.
 Your resume shouldn’t be overly complicated, and it shouldn’t involve more steps for pertinent information– i.e. redirecting to a personal website for further details or a full work history.
 Unless you are applying for a graphic design job, your resume is not the time to express your creativity.

 You can’t cover everything on your resume – it’s not a complete autobiography.
+When optimizing your resume, it’s best to stay simple.
 But you do want to ensure you leave your audience with a clear, concise and complete snapshot.
 Do you have overlapping work and education experience?
 Is there a gap in your work history?
 Be as clear as possible about your work timeline on your resume.
 Don’t create unnecessary red flags for yourself by confusing the reader.